Photo by Daniel Rosales

 Ongoing & UpcominG:

-• Post-production for her film directorial debut Eloise, a narrative short written by Isabel Lagana, in collaboration with Next Stop Creatives.
+• Post-production for her film directorial debut Eloise, a narrative short produced by Next Stop Creatives.

 • Ongoing collaborations with playwrights Becca Carter Freeman and Téa Wolk